-- 1.0 The Council is required to pay off an element of the accumulated General Fund borrowing each year through a revenue charge (the Minimum Revenue Provision), and is also allowed to undertake additional voluntary payments (VRP). - 1.1 CLG Regulations have been issued which require full Council to approve an MRP Statement in advance of each year.
-A variety of options are provided so long as there is a prudent provision. - 1.2 Members are recommended to approve the following MRP Statement:
+- 1.0 The Council is required to pay off an element of the accumulated General Fund borrowing each year through a revenue charge (the Minimum Revenue Provision), and is also allowed to undertake additional voluntary payments (VRP). - 1.1 MHCLG Regulations have been issued which require full Council to approve an MRP Statement in advance of each year.
+A variety of options are provided so long as there is a prudent provision.
+The MRP policy has been revised to take into account recent changes to guidance issued by MHCLG, this revision has seen the removal of an option to not apply MRP in respect of land purchases.
+This was an option included for the first time in 2018/19, but based on recent guidance this has now been removed. - 1.2 Members are recommended to approve the following MRP Statement: